Last updated on

 How do I apply to SOLVIT?

-Your complaint will automatically be analysed by the Member State in which you acquire your rights or of which you are a national.
-They will contact you as soon as possible and explain what more SOLVIT can do for you.
+Your complaint will automatically be analysed by the Member State from which you derive your rights or of which you are a national.
+They will contact you as soon as possible and explain what SOLVIT can do for you.

 - Are you a third-country national and the partner of a Belgian/long-term resident and are you having problems obtaining a visa/residence permit in Belgium?
-Then Myria can help you further.
+If so, Myria can help you further.